MattTheNub/vgc-random-team-generator/CONTRIBUTING.md

 ###### `[setter, terrain]`

 All terrain setters should be given this role.
 The type of terrain should be specified as the third element (ex: `[setter, terrain, grassy]`)

+#### `weight`

+This property decides how likely a set is to be selected relative to other sets (i.e. `weight: 2` = twice as likely as all other sets; `weight: 0.5` = half as likely as all other sets).
+This is usually used when a specific (but uncommon) move necessitates a different tag, as to avoid weighting that move the same as all the other moves.

+Note that this property is local to the species' sets, as all species have an equal probability of being selected regardless of weight.